-Tom Howard was appointed Inspector General on February 4, 2014 after having served as Deputy Inspector General since April 26, 2010.
-Mr. Howard came to Amtrak with 36 years of experience in the federal accountability community, including 8 years as Deputy Inspector General at the National Aeronautics and Space Administration (NASA), where he assisted the Inspector General (IG) in leading the office’s diverse audit and investigative programs.
+Tom Howard was appointed Inspector General on February 4, 2014 after serving as Deputy Inspector General since April 26, 2010.
+Mr. Howard has more than four decades of experience in the federal accountability community, including 8 years as Deputy Inspector General at the National Aeronautics and Space Administration (NASA), where he assisted the Inspector General (IG) in leading the office’s diverse audit and investigative programs.
 While at NASA, he also served as the Acting Inspector General for 7 months.

 From 1998 to 2002, Mr. Howard served as Deputy Assistant Inspector General for Maritime and Surface Safety Issues at the Department of Transportation.
 As a senior executive, he provided leadership for the office’s audit oversight of all Coast Guard and Maritime Administration activities, motor carrier and vehicle safety programs, and multibillion-dollar highway and transit infrastructure projects.